LL.M. Programme Modules

 - Understand the basis for attributing obligations to respect human rights to states, multinational corporations, and other business enterprises.

-- Discuss recent developments in regulation in this field, including emerging obligations on companies to conduct due diligence regarding adverse human rights and environmental impacts across their own operations and supply chains.
+- Discuss recent developments in regulation both at EU level and national level, which places obligations on companies to conduct due diligence to prevent and address adverse human rights and environmental impacts across their own operations and supply chains.

-- Demonstrate an understanding of causes of action and potential effects on business stemming from adverse impacts on human rights throughout their operations.
+- Demonstrate an understanding of causes of action and accountability when harms occur, and potential effects on business stemming from adverse impacts on human rights related to their operations and business relationships

-- Discuss how business policies and practices are responding to increased focus on these issues and attendant risks, themes which link into the areas of sustainability and ESG.
+- Discuss how business is adapting policies and practices to respond to increased focus on these issues, and crossover themes which link to ESG

 Assessment: